José Parlá: Career summary

 In 2014, Parlá was commissioned to paint a piece for the One World Trade Centre in New York City.
 Visitors to the lobby of One World Trade Centre is greeted by Parlá's colorful 90 ft mural titled ONE: Union of the Senses which stands as a symbol of diversity.
 "The lively, jewel-toned mural will greet an estimated 20,000 visitors a day.
 I think that the role of the art is to create life within a building, said Mr. Edelman, It's not just about white marble walls, it's about spirit and life."
-Parla has said that "It was very important to me that this painting would reflect a massive respect to the situation and event and the families, and a massive respect for the site."
+Parlá has said that "It was very important to me that this painting would reflect a massive respect to the situation and event and the families, and a massive respect for the site."

 In 2014, Parlá exhibited two paintings at the High Museum.
 One painting which is 40 feet long titled "Night and Day in London Town" poetically evokes time passing over the course of a day in London and incorporates Parlá's calligraphic mark-making.
 The second painting, titled Hackney Canal, Rio Don Diego 2008 is a large painting inspired by Wifredo Lam's masterpiece "La Jungla," 1943 (collection of the Museum of Modern Art, New York).

-In 2015, Parlá showcased his sculptural pieces titled Segmented Realities at the Havana Biennial.
+In 2015, Parlá showcased his sculptural pieces titled Segmented Realities at the 12th Havana Biennial.

+In 2018, Parlá completed Amistad América, a monumental site-specific mural commissioned for Robert B. Rowling Hall at the University of Texas at Austin.
+Measuring approximately 4,000 square feet, the work was created for the university’s Landmarks public art program and is installed in the building’s central atrium.
+Inspired by the natural and cultural landscapes of Texas and the Americas, the mural incorporates Parlá’s characteristic layered surfaces, calligraphic forms, and references to migration, geography, and cultural exchange.
+Amistad América was notable as the first painting acquired by Landmarks and was, at the time of its completion, the largest mural of Parlá’s career.

+In 2020, Parlá presented It's Yours at the Bronx Museum of the Arts, his first solo museum exhibition in New York City.
+Curated by Manon Slome, the exhibition featured a series of large-scale paintings reflecting Parlá's personal connection to the Bronx and the borough's influence on his artistic practice.
+While drawing on the Bronx's role in the development of hip-hop culture, the works addressed themes including redlining, gentrification, displacement, and structural racism, encouraging viewers to consider questions of ownership and change in New York City's neighborhoods.
+The exhibition's title was derived from the 1984 single "It's Yours" by Bronx rapper T La Rock, which Parlá cited as a tribute to the community and cultural forces that shaped his work.